szabgab/perlmaven.com/sites/en/pages/perl-critic-one-policy.md

 At level 8, it starts to display the name of the policy:
-Running this command: <b>perlcritic --verbose 8 lib/Module/Name.pm</b>
+Running this command: **perlcritic --verbose 8 lib/Module/Name.pm**

 will change the report to look like this: